davidknoll/mongofuse/README.md

 * The size is now stored explicitly in the inode, avoiding looking up the data if it's only the attributes we're interested in.
 * Extended attributes
+* Works with macOS (using OSXFuse) as well as Linux

 ### Things that don't work / aren't present (yet)
 * Directory permissions are partially but not fully enforced.